Teacher's Notes Pro Preview

 runloop.run(main())

-There are no wrong solutions for the final tasks of the lesson.
-The students are expected to clean the field in any way they can.
-A few tips for helping those who struggle:
+There are no wrong solutions for the final tasks in this lesson.
+Students are encouraged to clear the field in any way they can.
+Here are a few tips to support those who may struggle: